 Fast-forward to today, and Uncle Sam is still providing incentives to people who are willing to invest.
 In fact, real estate investment continues to be one of the top ways for Americans to build wealth.
 One of the reasons this is possible is because the IRS offers tax benefits that open up the possibility for “everyday” investors to grow their wealth.
-Below, I outline the tax benefits available for anyone considering investing in real estate.

 Benefit #1: Mortgage Interest Deduction

 The most basic tax benefit that almost every American homeowner is familiar with is the mortgage interest deduction.
 If you own rental property with a mortgage, you can deduct the associated interest expenses for the purpose of calculating your taxable income.

 Unlike a primary residence, the mortgage interest deduction on a real estate investment isn’t capped at such a low level.
 Homeowners (primary residence) can take an interest deduction on a loan of up to $750,000.
 Thanks to the Tax Cuts and Jobs Act (TCJA), landlords don’t hit any limitations until they earn more than $25 million.